furkan3ayraktar/clojure-polylith-realworld-example-app/how-to.md

 ![workspace](.media/how-to/01_workspace.png)

-Once the workspace is created, navigate to workspace directory: `` cd realworld-backend ``
+Once the workspace is created, navigate to the workspace directory: `` cd realworld-backend ``

 ###### Open workspace in IDE
-You can open workspace with your favorite IDE.
+You can open the workspace with your favorite IDE.
 It will look like the following at this stage if you open it with [Intellij IDEA](https://www.jetbrains.com/idea/) with [Cursive](https://cursive-ide.com) plugin:

 ![dev-project](.media/how-to/02_dev_project.png)